-Please contact the Student Health Nurse at (908) 668-2594 if you have any questions regarding these requirements, have been working in healthcare, or are need any guidance, before scheduling your appointments.
+Please contact the Student Health Nurse at (908) 668-2594 with any questions regarding these requirements, have been working in healthcare, or are need any guidance, before scheduling appointments.
 Students will be advised once clinically cleared.
-You WILL NOT be permitted on any clinical area of the Medical Center, Residence Hall, or any Clinical affiliates until you have received clearance.
+Students WILL NOT be permitted on any clinical area of the Medical Center, Residence Hall, or any Clinical affiliates until they have received clearance.

-All clearance forms may be hand-delivered, emailed to kate.fredericks@hmhn.org (PDF attachments only) or mailed to the Student Health Nurse at:
+All clearance forms may be hand-delivered, or emailed to kate.fredericks@hmhn.org, or mailed to the Student Health Nurse at: